-At the time of appointment of new director, through the induction process, he/ she is familiarized with the Company, directors roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company, etc. Detailed presentations are made before the Board Members at the Board and its Committee meetings covering various areas including business strategy, branding, programming, financial performance and forecast, compliances/ regulatory updates, audit reports, risk assessment and mitigation, etc. The details of the familiarization program are available on the Companys website at: www.enil.co.in at web link: http://www. enil. co. in/policies-code-of-conduct.php
+At the time of appointment of a new director, through the induction process, he/ she is familiarized with the Company, directors roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company, etc. Detailed presentations are made before the Board Members at the Board and its Committee meetings covering various areas including business strategy, branding, programming, financial performance and forecast, compliances/ regulatory updates, audit reports, risk assessment and mitigation, etc. The details of the familiarization program are available on the Companys website at: www.enil.co.in at web link: httpy/www. enil. co. in/policies-code-of-conduct.php

 Mr. Vineet Jain (Non- Executive Director)

-Brief description of terms of reference of the Committee inter alia includes to:
+Brief description of terms of reference of the Committee inter alia includes:

-f ormulate and recommend to the Board of Directors (Board), a Corporate Social Responsibility (CSR) Policy which shall indicate the activities to be undertaken by the Company as specified in Schedule VII of the Companies Act, 2013
+To formulate and recommend to the Board of Directors (Board), a Corporate Social Responsibility (CSR) policy which shall indicate the activities to be undertaken by the Company as specified in Schedule VII of the Companies Act, 2013;

-To recommend to the Board the amount of expenditure to be incurred on the CSR activities
+To recommend to the Board the amount of expenditure to be incurred on the CSR activities;

-monitor the CSR Policy of the Company from time to time
+To monitor the CSR Policy of the Company from time to time;

-ins titute a transparent monitoring for implementation of the CSR projects or programs or activities undertaken by the Company
+To institute a transparent monitoring mechanism for implementation of the CSR projects or programs or activities undertaken by the Company;

-carry out any other functions as authorized by the Board of Directors from time to time or as enforced by statutory/regulatory authorities
+To carry out any other functions as authorized by the Board of Directors from time to time or as enforced by statutory/regulatory authorities.